vitaliidzubenko/GoogleTask/README.md

 ```
 Report for BDD style will be generated automatically after test run.

-Reports can be found here (Cucumber and Allure)
+Reports can be found here (CucumberReport for BDD and AllureReport for TestNG)
 ```bash
 target/cucumber-reports/cucumber-pretty
 target/cucumber-reports/advanced-reports